SAEON/somisana/README.md

 # Deployment

-The mode run uses the `saeon/somisana_python-scripts` image, which is built from the `saeon/somisana_geopython` image.
-Whenever a script is changed a new version of the package should be produced
+## Docker
+System components are [Dockerized](docker/).
+Build Docker images from the root of the repository

 ## saeon/somisana_geopython